Sparse Bayesian Optimization: EXPERIMENTS

 Fig.~\ref{fig:real_world} (Right) shows the results of applying our methods to the contextual ABR optimization problem from~\citet{feng2020cbo}.
 For this problem, we have $12$ contexts and $4$ parameters for each context resulting in a $48$D optimization problem.
 We used $75$ trials with $8$ quasi-random initial points for all the methods.
 The group lasso penalty is defined by assigning parameters for each individual context to be within the same group.
 We observe that IR with a fixed $\lambda$ was able to explore trade-offs at certain sparsity levels and that stronger regularization (larger $\lambda$) resulted in finding configurations that were more sparse.
 SEBO-GL, on the other hand, automatically and efficiently explored the trade-off between sparsity and reward at all sparsity levels.
 All other baselines (Sobol, GPEI, SAASBO) failed to find any sparse configurations that achieve non-zero reward.

-\paragraph{Ablation study:} We show by means of an ablation study the importance of using the homotopy continuation approach from Section~\ref{sec:l0_sparsity} to target $L_0$ sparsity.
-We focus on SEBO as it consistently outperformed IR and ER, and refer to Fig.~\ref{fig:compare_gp} in the supplementary material for additional results on the importance of using the SAAS model.
+\paragraph{Ablation study and Interpretation:} We show by means of an ablation study the importance of using the homotopy continuation approach from Section~\ref{sec:l0_sparsity} to target $L_0$ sparsity.
+We focus on SEBO as it consistently outperformed IR and ER, and refer to Fig.~\ref{fig:compare_gp} in Appendix \ref{sec: ablation saas} for additional results on the importance of using the SAAS model.
 The results from the ablation study can be seen in Fig.~\ref{fig:ablation}.
 Using a fixed value of $a$ for the $L_0$ approximation performs poorly, particularly when $a$ is small, which is due to the acquisition function being zero almost everywhere and thus difficult to optimize.
 On the other hand, $a=1$ results in a failure to discover sparse configurations and the resulting method performs similar to SAASBO (see Fig.~\ref{fig:synthetic}).
 In addition, we show that for all approaches (ER, IR, and SEBO), working directly with $L_0$ regularization works significantly better than the frequently used $L_1$ regularization.
-This is consistent with recent work such as \citet{zhang2008multi}, who state: ``Despite of its success, $L_1$ regularization often leads to sub-optimal solutions because it is not a good approximation to $L_0$ regularization''.

-\section{Discussion}
+Finally, we show in Fig.~\ref{fig:ablation} (Right) how frequently each parameter is turned on (non-zero) in the final Pareto frontier for each replication of SEBO-$L_0$, which indicates the method correctly identifies the important parameters.
+See Appendix~\ref{sec: sparse_sol} for more interpretations of SEBO-$L_0$ configurations in other benchmarks.

+\section{DISCUSSION}